amanp27/Linear-Regression/README.md

 🎯 Why Learn Linear Regression?

 Linear Regression is not just an algorithm; it's a stepping stone to mastering machine learning.
 It helps you:

 * Understand the relationship between features and targets.
 * Interpret coefficients to draw meaningful insights.
 * Build baseline models for regression tasks.

+🌟 Visualize the Flow

+* The model fits a line that minimizes the error between predicted and actual values.
+* Visualization tools like Matplotlib and Seaborn are used to illustrate the relationship.

+📝 Next Steps

+* ✅ Start with Simple Linear Regression.
+* 🚀 Progress to Multiple Linear Regression.
+* 📈 Extend to Polynomial Regression in the future!

 🛠 Tools and Libraries Used